-As three soloists in their own right, Omri Epstein “the group’s marvelously sensitive pianist”, Mathieu van Bellen, whose “silvery gleam darted eloquently”, and Ori Epstein, with whom “you felt in the grip of a warm hug”, have all won prizes in solo international competitions.
-Brought together by a shared deep passion for chamber music and inspired by Mathieu’s possession of the “ex-Adolf Busch” J.B.
-Guadagnini violin (Turin, 1783), they have been recognised for their achievements and their playing with “incredible verve”.
+Named after the legendary violinist Adolf Busch, this young piano trio has emerged as one of the leading piano trios among the new generation, receiving enthusiastic responses from audiences and critics across Europe.
+Omri Epstein “the group’s marvellously sensitive pianist”, Mathieu van Bellen, whose “silvery gleam darted eloquently”, and Ori Epstein, with whom “you felt in the grip of a warm hug”, have all won prizes in solo international competitions.
+Brought together by a shared deep passion for chamber music and inspired by Mathieu’s possession of the “ex-Adolf Busch” G.B.
+Guadagnini violin (Turin, 1783), they have been recognized for their achievements and their playing with “incredible verve”.

 Since its formation in London in 2012 the trio has developed an extensive performing schedule across Europe’s leading concert halls and festivals.
 Their recent Wigmore Hall appearance was received to critical acclaim, The Times commenting: “...what impressed most was the group’s effortless musicianship and unity of thought and attack.
 The threesome even seemed to be breathing in synch.”
 Recent seasons included a tour of China, collaborations with Michael Collins, Bruno Giuranna and recitals in London’s Purcell Room, King’s Place, Brussels’s Bozar and Amsterdam’s Concertgebouw.
 Their recent performance in Brussels of Beethoven’s Triple Concerto with the Warsaw Symphony Orchestra and Karina Canellakis was broadcast live on Belgium’s Musiq3, and they frequently perform on BBC Radio3, Dutch Radio4, Radio France and Germany’s Deutschlandfunk, NDR and WDR.